Princess Theatre old opera house 1885

 The Civil War, however, brought much suffering to the area.
 Columbia, being a crossroads, changed hands numerous times between the Confederate and Union armies.
 Each of the armies left their sick and wounded to be cared for and their dead to be buried.
 But, for everything they left, the armies took much more, including the food, livestock, and resources Columbia residents needed to survive.
 When the war was over, Columbia was a battered and drained town.
 Residents looked once more to the land.

 Phosphate and chemical production—along with agriculture—powered the local economy for nearly 100 years.
 Then, one by one, the chemical companies began to close.
 Columbia’s economy was once again in a panic.
 Help came from an unexpected source—Detroit, Michigan.
-General Motors purchased land just north of Columbia to build a production facility for their Saturn brand.
-Built in 1990, this factory proved to be the shot in the arm the local economy needed.
+In 1985, General Motors purchased land just north of Columbia to build the GM Spring Hill Facility, known as Spring Hill Manufacturing for their Saturn brand that launched in 1990.
+The GM Spring Hill facility still operates in Maury County today as do a variety of businesses and industries.

 General Motors still operates in Maury County today as do a variety of businesses and industries.
 True to its roots, agriculture is still one of the major industries in the area.
 Columbia is referred to as "The Mule capital of the world” and celebrates Mule Day each April, highlighted by the Mule Day Parade.
 This annual event is a celebration that salutes the animal that helped build the town.